 Caye Caulker is a small, placid place ideal for families; it lacks cars and the roads are all sand.
 You can rent bikes or golf carts to get around.
 One notable attraction would be “The Split,” a channel dividing the island.
 You can freely wade around the shadows or under the shade of an umbrella and watch the fabulous landscape.
 Your older kids can jump from the dock and snorkel, giving you more time to just relax in a beachside hammock.

 If you are feeling especially lazy, a golf cart is the preferred means of traveling by land.
 You can also rent kayaks to check out the Belize Barrier Reef.
 Accommodations vary from budget-minded to upscale.
-Reaching the island involves a 45-minute ferry from Belize City or a 15 minute flight from the Belize International Airport or the Belize Municipal Airstrip.
-Caye Caulker’s airport and dock has golf carts on the premises so you can quickly transfer to your hotel.
-The Turneffe Islands are also a good place for families to go.
+Reaching the island involves a 45-minute ferry from Belize City or a 15-minute flight from the Belize Philip Goldson International Airport (BZE) or the Belize Municipal Airstrip (TZA).
+Caye Caulker’s airport and dock have golf carts on the premises so you can quickly transfer to your hotel.
+The Turneffe islands are also a good place for families to go.

 For Couples Retreats

-Belize is an ancient land and much of the color and ceremony of its Maya roots continues to be a presence.
-You also have plenty of little guest houses and small hotels to call your own.
-While most have docks so you can soak in some rays in the afternoon, you can just as easily use them as a launching point for kayaking, kiteboarding, stand-up paddle boarding or even windsurfing.
+Belize is an ancient land and much of the color and ceremony of its Maya roots continue to be a presence.
+You also have plenty of little guesthouses and small hotels to call your own.
+While most have docks so you can soak in some rays in the afternoon, you can just as easily use them as a launching point for kayaking, kiteboarding, stand-up paddleboarding, or even windsurfing.

-Imagine drinking coconut rum in the day time and lobster dinners at night.
-There are several marine parks that provide a good sample of the robust biodiversity within Belize’s waters and travel to and from the island is breeze; you can either take a ferry from Belize City to San Pedro or take a flight.
+Imagine drinking Travellers Kuknat Rum in the daytime and lobster dinners at night.
+There are several marine parks that provide a good sample of the robust biodiversity within Belize’s waters and travel to and from the island is a breeze; you can either take a ferry from Belize City to San Pedro or take a flight with a local puddle jumper, like Maya Island Air.
 Seeing the tranquil blue sea and its many islands breaking up that blue from the skies is an experience everyone should have; it also makes for a really great moment to pop the “Big Question.”
-Now if you are already acquainted with Ambergris Caye, South Water Caye also makes for a a very good spot for couples interested in romance and bonding.
+Now if you are already acquainted with Ambergris Caye, South Water Caye also makes for a very good spot for couples interested in romance and bonding.